Kanalkampf: 7 July

 Convoy patrols were resumed on 7 July in defence of CW and CE (west- and east-bound) coal convoys along the south coast and 145 Squadron shot down a Do 17P reconnaissance aircraft over the Channel, 43 Squadron shot down another shadowing an east-bound convoy and another Do 17 fell to 601 Squadron later on.
 Luftwaffe Jagdgeschwader (Fighter Wings) were encouraged to embark upon freie jagd (free hunts) to engage RAF fighters wherever possible, with no bombers to protect.
 As 54 Squadron prepared to attack a lone He 111, it was "bounced" by Bf 109s; two pilots force-landed and another fighter was damaged, the pilots surviving.
 At 19:30 Greenwich Mean Time (GMT) as the convoy passed Dover, forty-five Do 17s from I. and II./KG 2 took off from Arras and attacked at 20:15, sinking one ship and damaging three more.
 The radar stations at Pevensey, Rye and Dover gave good warning of the attack and seven Spitfires from 64 Squadron were ordered up from RAF Kenley, with six more from 65 Squadron at RAF Hornchurch.

 The fighters took off too late, could not prevent the attack and 65 Squadron was bounced by 70 Bf 109s from JG 27.
 Three Spitfires were shot down, all three pilots being killed and two Bf 109s were claimed destroyed (although neither can be identified through Luftwaffe loss records).
 The fighters of 64 Squadron damaged a Do 17 which crash-landed at Boulogne and another suffered minor damage.
-Before dark, He 111s bombed Portland Harbour, near-missed the steamer British Inventor, killing one man and hit HMS Mercury, whose crew lost four dead and three wounded.
+Before dark, He 111s bombed Portland Harbour, near-missed SS British Inventor (7,101 GRT), killing one man and hit HMS Mercury, whose crew lost four dead and three wounded.
 Dowding was now in no doubt that the Luftwaffe was concentrating on ships and harbours and that the seven coastal convoys and deep-sea convoys at sea would be attacked.
 Dowding regarded convoy escort as wasteful and feared that Fighter Command would be depleted before main battle.
 The Germans had lost seven reconnaissance aircraft in a week and the Jagdgeschwader were ordered to provide escorts.